The 2024 Frontier League Hall of Fame Class

 “The Moment” Brian Tollberg’s MLB Debut

-Brian Tollberg gave the Frontier League national publicity on June 20, 2000 when he became the first former player to appear in a Major League Baseball game.
-Brian was the starting pitcher for the San Diego Padres and earned the win over the Arizona Diamondbacks by tossing sever innings and allowing only one hit.
-Five days later, Brian won his second start lasting 7.1 innings against the Cinncinnati Reds.
-He was named National League player of the week that week along with being named National League Rookie Pitcher of the Month.
+Brian Tollberg gave the Frontier League national publicity on June 20, 2000, when he became the first former player to appear in a Major League Baseball game.
+Brian was the starting pitcher for the San Diego Padres and earned the win over the Arizona Diamondbacks by tossing seven innings and allowing only one hit.
+Five days later, Brian won his second start lasting 7.1 innings against the Cincinnati Reds.
+He was named National League Player of the Week that week along with being named National League Rookie Pitcher of the Month.
 Brian appeared in 53 games (52 starts) for the Padres over four seasons, compiling a 15-16 record and 4.84 ERA.
 Brian made his professional debut with the Chillicothe Paints in 1994, finishing with a 7-4 record and 2.85 ERA before having his contract purchased by the Milwaukee Brewers, who traded him to Sand Diego prior to the 1997 season.
 The Frontier League Pitcher of the Year award is named in Brian’s honor.

 Special Contributor, Max McLeary